qutip/qutip/doc/guide/environments/approximations.rst

     but it's problematic for the HEOM solver.
 This typically doesn't happen on the other methods though

-Methods based on the Prony polynomial, only require the set of points on which to perform the fit, they are typically really accurate, the difference between then from a practical point of view is whether or not they are resilient to Noise in the signal to be fit and the number of exponents one requires to reach a certain accuracy
+Methods based on the Prony polynomial only require the set of points on which to perform the fit.
+They are typically really accurate; the difference between then from a practical point of view is whether or not they are resilient to noise in the signal to be fit, and the number of exponents one requires to reach a certain accuracy.

-Methods based on rational approximations, also only require the set of points on which to perform the fit.
-AAA typically takes more exponents than Prony like methods, but reproduce the power spectrum better this is important because :math:`\frac{S(\omega)}{S(-\omega)}=e^{\beta \omega}` is highly influential on the steady state.
+Methods based on rational approximations also only require the set of points on which to perform the fit.
+The AAA method typically generates more exponents than Prony-like methods, but reproduces the power spectrum better.
+This is important because :math:`\frac{S(\omega)}{S(-\omega)}=e^{\beta \omega}` is highly influential on the steady state.

 While all methods apply in all situations when done with enough care we recommend

-- Non-Linear squares
+- Non-Linear least squares
     when you have intuition about the number of exponents that are needed, some clue as to what they might be.
-For example for UD at zero temperature one knows that there is only one exponent for the imaginary part of the correlation function.
+For example, for underdamped environments at zero temperature, one knows that only one exponent is required for the imaginary part of the correlation function.
 - AAA and ESPIRA
-    when looking for accuracy on the steady state, ESPIRA is also a good first choice in most cases
+    when looking for accuracy on the steady state.
+ESPIRA is also a good first choice in most cases.
 - Prony methods
-    Prony methods are good in general and are recommended when you don't have intuition about the correlation function.
-ESPRIT is often a good choice
+    when you don't have intuition about the correlation function.
+    Prony methods are good in general; ESPRIT is often a good choice.

 The following table highlights the strengths and weaknesses of each fitting method.